matrix-org/synapse/docs/workers.md

 database, as well as updating the events stream.
 This requires linking the events to those already in the room DAG.

+The `event_persister` should not be mistaken for the `event_creator`.
+An `event_creator` listening for requests that create new events, then creates `EventBase` objects based off those requests.
+It will then pass those along over HTTP replication to any configured event stream writers responsible for persisting those events (or the main process if none are configured).
+The `event_creator` is part of the [`synapse.app.generic_worker`](#synapse.app.generic_worker).

 An example [`stream_writers`](usage/configuration/config_documentation.md#stream_writers)
 configuration with multiple writers: